logo-tijuana-dentist-dental-project

 Pulpitis and how to avoid with Dental Project

 Are you one of the many people suffering from pulpitis?
 This painful condition is caused by inflammation of the pulp, or the soft tissue inside your tooth.
-Pulpitis can be caused by a number of things, including cavities, cracks in your teeth, and even gum disease.
+Pulpitis can be caused by a number of things, including cavities, cracks in your teeth, and even gum disease and will require an endodontics to save the tooth.

 There are a few things you can do to avoid pulpitis.
 First, make sure you brush and floss regularly.
 This will help remove plaque and bacteria from your teeth, which can lead to.